27 January 2016

-The EOS M3 is Canon’s third try at making a mirrorless camera, and this time they’ve got it right.
+The EOS M3 was Canon’s third try at making a mirrorless camera, and this time they got it right.
 It’s solidly built, it has Canon’s renowned colour rendition, and an APS-C sensor for pleasing shallow focus shots.
 Despite costing less than its predecessor did at launch, it’s a much better camera.
 I really enjoyed shooting with it.
-If I didn’t already own an EOS-M I’d buy one tomorrow.

 You could also consider the more expensive EOS M5, which has a built-in electronic viewfinder and in-body image stabilisation.